 The Great Barrier Reef provides many locations for snorkelers to explore, but you’ll generally need to take a boat tour, or to book an overnight stay on one of the islands located on the barrier, to reach them.

-Queensland and the Great Barrier Reef features some of Australia’s most popular snorkeling spots.
-The Low Isles (located 15 kilometers northeast of Port Douglas), Green Island and Fitzroy Island (both a 45-minutes boat trip from Cairns), are highly popular with day-trippers.
+Queensland and the Great Barrier Reef feature some of Australia’s most popular snorkeling spots.
+The Low Isles (located 15 kilometers northeast of Port Douglas), Green Island, and Fitzroy Island (both located on the inner reef, a 45-minute boat trip from Cairns), are highly popular with day-trippers.

-The two tiny resort islands of Heron Island and Lady Elliott Island, fringed by coral reefs, are also among best snorkeling options in Queensland.
-Well beyond the reach of the day boats, the Ribbon Reefs are also a renowned snorkeling site, but you’ll have to book a liveaboard cruise to explore them.
+Further south, the two tiny resort islands of Heron Island and Lady Elliott Island, fringed by coral reefs, are also among the best snorkeling options in Queensland.
+Staying in one of these resorts, you’ll find world-class snorkeling just footsteps from your room.

 ADD A SPOT

 Lady Elliot Island is one of the best spot in the world to snorkel with manta rays

 The most common angelfish species of the GBR.
 Can be seen in the islands as well as at the Outer Reef.

 Abundant in Lady Elliot Island waters, common in Fitzroy Island and Green Island.
 Sporadic along the Outer Reef.